-Chrystal: That’s absolutely it.
-We – there are things that we are allowing ourselves to be distracted by.
+Chrystal: That was absolutely it.
+We, there are things that we are allowing ourselves to be distracted by.
 They don’t have to be terrible.
-But if you’re not paying attention, you’ll look up and be totally – I mean, ’cause all it takes is a, you know, 1- or 2-degree shift over a long period of time to end up somewhere you never intended to be.
+But if you’re not paying attention, you’ll look up and be totally … I mean, ’cause all it takes is a … you know, one or two-degree shift over a long period of time to end up somewhere you never intended to be.

-Jim: What does that look like for a woman?
+Jim: Yeah.
+What does that look like for a woman?
 Where does she experience that drift?

-Jim: So for that woman, right at the end here, who, you know, may be saying, “That’s me.
-Chrystal’s describing where I’m at.
-I’ve given my life to something that now it’s over, and I don’t know who I am.”
-You know, I’ve mentioned this often, but, um, the greatest number of divorces are occurring with empty-nest couples because typically – not always, but typically – mom looks up and says, “What am I here for?
-What’s my purpose?
-What’s my meaning?”
-And motherhood seemingly is over at that point, and, uh, she doesn’t know what to do.
-And she doesn’t know her husband any longer.
-They’ve drifted, to your point.
-What can she do, not just in that circumstance…
+Jim: So for that woman right at the end here who, you know, may be saying, “That’s me, Chrystal’s describing where I’m at, I’ve given my life to something that now it’s over, and I don’t know who I am.”
+You know, I’ve mentioned this often, but, um, the greatest number of divorces are occurring with empty nest-

-Jim: But what can that woman that this is rattling her right now – she’s saying, “Yeah, I used to have a lot of dreams, and now it’s just down to practicality, getting through the day…”
+Jim: … she’s saying, “Yeah, I used to have a lot of dreams, and now it’s just down to practicality.
+Getting through the day.

-Jim: “What can I do differently in my routine that makes me feel closer to God, makes me feel passionate about God in my life?”
+Jim: “What can I do differently in my routine that makes me feel closer to God, makes me feel passionate about God and my life?

 Jim: “What do I do?”

-Chrystal: Well, the first thing is for the woman who is totally lost and has – feels like she has absolutely no clue, the first thing is there’s always usually one thing.
-There’s one thing.
-And it may seem tiny and small, but there’s one.
+Chrystal: Well, the first thing is for the woman who is totally lost and has … feel like, feels like she has absolutely no clue, the first thing is there’s always usually one thing.
+There’s one thing, and it may seem tiny and small.
+But there’s one.
 So let’s say I don’t know what to do.
 If you go to church, there are many ministries probably at your church, and you can pick something that you feel like you have some acclimation towards.
 That’s one thing.
 As my dad likes to say, “God loves to hit a moving target.”

-Jim: Chrystal, I so appreciate the insight and wisdom that you have brought to particularly women today, uh, to men, too, for that matter.
-Our lost dreams and things we wanted to pursue are still important.
-And when that day-to-day grind catches up with us, we tend to get discouraged.
-But this book, She’s Still There, is inspiring.
-And we’ll get the reader dreaming once more, together.
+Jim: Chrystal, I so appreciate the insight and wisdom you’ve brought to women today.
+Uh, to men, too, for that matter.
+Our lost dreams and the things we wanted to pursue are still important, and when that day-to-day grind catches up with us, we tend to get discouraged.
+But this book, She’s Still There, is inspiring and will get the reader dreaming again.

-Jim: Hey, Chrystal, before we say goodbye, I also want to highlight your 90-day challenge.
-Why is 90 days significant?
-And can we really turn the ship in 90 days in terms of our perspective and our attitude?
+Jim: Hey, Chrystal, before we say goodbye, I also wanna highlight your 90-day challenge.
+Why is 90 days significant, and can we really turn the ship in 90 days in terms of our perspective and our attitude?

 Chrystal: You might be able to turn the ship in 90 days, but what you can definitely do is move the needle.
-And so what I say is if you can pick three things that are low-hanging fruit that would move you forward – they don’t have to be the end of the story, just move you forward – what you do is you build momentum, and you start to change the narrative about your own life – that you are a person who can move forward.
-And then you just keep moving in 90-day increments.
+And so what I say is if you can pick three things that are low hanging fruit, that would move you forward, they don’t have to be the end of the story.
+Just move you forward.
+What you do is you build momentum, and you start to change the narrative about your own life, that you are a person who can move forward.
+And then you just keeping moving in 90-day increments.
 To set a goal for a year, that’s long.
-To set a goal for a month, that’s a little short.
-Ninety days actually give you time to do it…
+Just set a goal for a month.
+That’s a little short.
+90 days actually gives you time to do it. (laughs)

-Jim: Yeah, you can make – get a quick win…
+Jim: Yeah.
+You can get a quick win-

 Chrystal: That’s right.